 10.6 kms / 6.6 miles walking and approximately 14 miles by private bus.

-On our second to last day, we will continue by bus to the town of Ras to begin our walk to Santiago.
+On our last walking day, we will continue by bus to the town of Ras to begin our walk to Santiago.
 Here you will walk through beautiful pine and eucalyptus forests and feel the excitement among all the pilgrims as you near Santiago.
-We will arrive in Santiago in time for the noon Pilgrim’s Mass and you will then be free to explore the city and get your Compostelana Certificate if you like.
+We will arrive in Santiago in time for the noon Pilgrim’s Mass and you will then be free to explore the city.

 After a rest, we will walk to our farewell dinner at a very fine restaurant in Santiago, where locals enjoy the traditional dishes of Galicia’s regional cuisine.